archanray/approximate_similarities/cross_doc_cor/README.md

 # Cross-Document Coreference Resolution

+We have modified this repo with our propose low-rank approximations.
+The `predict_low_rank.py` script is used to run the experiment.

+# Original Repo ReadMe

 This repository contains code and models for end-to-end cross-document coreference resolution, as decribed in our paper: [Streamlining Cross-Document Coreference Resolution: Evaluation and Modeling](https://arxiv.org/abs/2009.11032)
 The models are trained on ECB+, but they can be used for any setting of multiple documents.